 The stress scenarios are applied simultaneously to the investment and risk-sharing groups as well as to the Pensionskasse (ie. the respective joint stock company) itself.

 EIOPA stress test

-EIOPA conducts a stress test every two years for institutions for occupational retirement provision (IORPs) which also includes Austrian Pensionskassen.
+EIOPA conducts a stress test every three years for institutions for occupational retirement provision (IORPs) which also includes Austrian Pensionskassen.
 The stress test focuses on defined benefits (DB) systems and hybrid pension schemes, in which effects of prescribed adverse capital market scenarios are observed.
 In relation to defined contribution (DC) schemes (that are relevant for Austria), a separate model assessed the effect on specific shocks on future retirement income of representative plan members.

 The FMA specifies the participants who take part in the stress test exercise.
 For 2019, the stress test exercise was performed by Multi-employer Pensionskassen.

 The EIOPA website contains further Information about the Occupational Pensions Stress Test.